devzbysiu/md-questions/README.md

 println!("First question: {}", &questions[0].text());
 ```

 You can use marker to mark a question.
-Currently, only `Ignore` marker is supported.
+Currently, only `Ignore` marker is supported (casing is not
+important).
 It allows to skip the parsing of the question.
 This way we can keep more advanced questions in the markdown but still use the library.